User-Driven Support for Visualization Prototyping in D3: Evaluation: User Study Design

-Participants were required to complete a demographic survey to determine eligibility for the study.
-Each session started with a Pre-study session where participants were familiarized with the study, and signed the consent form.
+\textbf{Protocol.} Participants were required to complete a demographic survey to determine eligibility for the study.
+Each session started with a Pre-study session where participants were familiarized with the study and signed the consent form.
 They then proceeded to a training session where the experimenter walked them through the interface functionality via a prerecorded demo of the interface.
-Participants were then given 5 minutes to explore the full Minerva interface themselves and ask any question they had about the interface.
+Participants were then given 5 minutes to explore the full Mirny interface themselves and ask any questions they had about the interface.
 Once participants were comfortable with the interface, they proceeded to complete our two study tasks.
 The experimenter limited guidance to only situations where the user reached a complete standstill and was unable to figure out the next step.
 Participants were allowed to use any external resource they wanted such as Stack Overflow or Bl.ocks.org.
 No time limits were placed for any of the tasks.
 Once all the tasks were completed, the participants completed a short exit survey and interview.
-Each session took an average of one hour to complete.

-\paragraph{\textbf{Data Collection}} For each session, an experimenter observed the participants while they performed their tasks and took notes.
-Logs of participants' interactions with Minerva were also recorded through the Minerva back-end, which captured all click and keyboard events.
-We collected data from the post-task survey on participants' ratings of Minerva's features to capture participant feedback.
+\textbf{Data Collection} For each session, an experimenter observed the participants while they performed their tasks and took notes.
+Logs of participants' interactions with Mirny were also recorded through the Mirny back-end, which captured all click and keyboard events.
+We collected data from the post-task survey on participants' ratings of Mirny's features to capture participant feedback.
 Finally, video and audio were recorded to capture participants' interactions with the interface and responses to the exit interview questions.